 Lupin told Harry that “(p)eople used to play a game, trying to get near enough to touch the trunk.
 In the end, a boy called Davey Gudgeon nearly lost an eye, and we were forbidden to go near it.
 No broomstick would have a chance” (PA10).
 However, there is a way to temporarily paralyze the tree.
 There is a particular knot on the trunk which can be pressed using a long branch in order to stop the attacks (PA18).
 Sirius Black told Slytherin classmate Severus Snape how to stop the tree from whomping him, and somehow convinced him to do it on the night of a full moon.
 Snape was curious and it almost got him killed by Lupin transformed into a “fully-grown werewolf” at the end of the tunnel.
 James Potter managed to pull him out in time to save his life (PA14, PA18).

-The Whomping Willow is injured when Harry and Ron crash Mr. Weasley's flying Ford Anglia into it at the beginning of their second year (CS5).
+The Whomping Willow was injured when Harry and Ron crash Mr. Weasley's flying Ford Anglia into it at the beginning of their second year (CS5).
 Professor Sprout uses bandages to fashion slings for a number of the tree's branches (CS6).

 The Whomping Willow's roots are used to conceal a room used by the remnants of Dumbledore's Army to fight the Ministry in the "Scorpion King" timeline created when Albus and Scorpius made a second trip back in time to try to repair the damage they'd caused on their first time travel escapade (CC3.5).